google/docsy-example/content/en/docs/General Information/_index.md

   General information about some characteristics of the package.
 ---

-Here you'll discover valuable details regarding the project's libraries, features, and CI/CD setup.
+Here you'll discover valuable details regarding the project's libraries, features, tests, and CI/CD setup.